torvista/Zen_Cart-Backup_MYSQL_Plugin/readme.txt

 Jan 04/08 - Updated to 1.3.5, compression improvements
-Jun 2010 - Updated to v1.4 - includes PHP 5.3 fixes and smarter detection of whether exec() is disabled Dec 9/2011 - Updated to v1.5 - with additional file to register page for 1.5.0
+Jun 2010 - Updated to v1.4 - includes PHP 5.3 fixes and smarter detection of whether exec() is disabled Dec 9/2011 - Updated to v1.5 - with additional file to register page for 1.5.0 July 3/2012 - Updated to better detect and avoid display of files that aren't related to backups